|

 - High pH stability allowing labeling of acidic organelles

-- Recommended for tracking cell, organelle, and protein movement, and for determination of protein half-life
+- Recommended for tracking cell, organelle, and protein movement, monitoring the protein turnover and superresolution imaging

 References: